House Peters: Biography

-Born in Bristol, Gloucestershire, England, Peters began his career on a high note, playing the handsome leading man in In the Bishop's Carriage (1913), co-starring Mary Pickford.
+Born in Bristol, Gloucestershire, England, Peters began his stage career in Australia, after working for several years in its mining industry.
+In the U.S., his film career began on a high note, playing the handsome leading man in In the Bishop's Carriage (1913), co-starring Mary Pickford.
 While The Bishop's Carriage was filmed in an East Coast studio, Peters was in Los Angeles by 1914, becoming one of the first screen stars to permanently settle there.
 Although he stated publicly that he preferred playing villains, Peters, curly haired and pleasantly dimpled, was from the outset typecast as the romantic hero.

-After enjoying his greatest success as the good-bad hero of The Girl of the Golden West (1915), Peters found his career at the peak of the early 1920s.
+After enjoying his greatest success as the good-bad hero of The Girl of the Golden West (1915), Peters' career peaked in the early 1920s.
 He signed with Universal Studios for six films in 1924, hoping for a comeback.
 The results, however, were mostly mediocre and he was soon demoted to supporting roles.
 Retired after 1928's Rose Marie, Peters returned for a guest appearance in The Old West, a 1952 Gene Autry film that also featured his son, House Peters Jr., who subsequently enjoyed a lengthy film career portraying villains as well as Procter and Gamble's Mr. Clean character in cleaning product commercials from the late 1950s into the '60s.